 7 Creative Gingerbread House Ideas With Pictures

-Christmas traditions are one of the best things about the holidays.
-From opening advent calendars to decorating Christmas trees, there are endless activities to partake in with family, friends, or solo.
+I simply love Christmas.
+I’m all in with the Christmas-themed jumpers, hot cocoa, and the winter season.
+Christmas traditions are the best aspect of the holidays.
+From opening Advent calendars to decorating Christmas trees, there are endless activities for everyone.

 Spending the holidays with family should be full of fun, and there’s nothing like building your own gingerbread house for everyone to enjoy.
-Even if you’re selling your house at Christmas (and want to keep decorations to a minimum), a gingerbread house makes a neat decoration that exudes homeliness.
+Even if you’re selling your home at Christmas (and want to keep decorations to a minimum), a gingerbread house makes a neat decoration that exudes hominess.

 If you want to build a gingerbread house this year, keep reading to see our top seven gingerbread house ideas with pictures.